 We Read and Grow!

-We do our best to help your child choose books that are appropriate for their reading level and will nurture a love of literature.
+Educators do their best to help students select books that are appropriate for their reading level and that will nurture a love of literature.

 For more information on the Read and Grow program, contact:

 Ms.Llewellyn, 845-265-9254 x140Librarian Grades Kfirstname.lastname@example.org

 For more information and updates on the school garden, visit:

 These pages, like the school garden, are maintained by parent volunteers.

 As part of their geography unit, Mrs. Satterlee's 3rd graders braved the cold and went on a scavenger hunt to locate plants in the school garden from all 7 continents!
 These intrepid explorers worked in groups to navigate their way to specific plants, using their knowledge of landforms and directions, even using compasses!